 2 – Big Data Engineer

-Big Data has been around for quite a while, and so has its many uses in business environments.
+Big Data has been around for quite a while, and so have its many uses in business environments.
 A big data engineer’s job is to harness and produce key insights from users’ data and implement its outcomes for its utility using artificial intelligence.
-Over 90 percent of organizations worldwide invest in big data to make smarter business-related decisions in all fronts.
+Over 90 percent of organizations worldwide invest in big data to make smarter business-related decisions on all fronts.
 This makes masters in data analytics jobs among the highest paid in the tech industry.
 Data analysts are responsible for planning, designing, and deploying big data to an organization’s best utility.
 These applications can be marketing, strategic planning, risk management, etc., which are essential in maintaining a competitive edge in the industry.
-On average, a big data specialist can make $140,000 annually, depending on the niche in which they work.
+On average, big data specialists can make $140,000 annually, depending on the niche in which they work.

 3 – Blockchain Engineer

 The usage of blockchain technology in the automation process in several industries is gaining quick momentum.
 A blockchain engineer is responsible for developing and integrating blockchain technology with the company’s IT architecture.
 The process may also involve the incorporation of big data.
-Blockchain is still one of the more recent and areas within the tech sector.
+Blockchain is still one of the more recent areas within the tech sector.
 Investments in blockchain solutions worldwide are expected to touch $16 billion by the end of 2023.
 Therefore, the demand for blockchain engineers will only be going up.

-However, this also means that the competition on blockchain engineers’ positions will only get more challenging.
+However, this also means that the competition for blockchain engineers’ positions will only get more challenging.
 If you’re planning to excel in the department must have top-notch programming skills and an understanding of the latest trends in the blockchain industry.
 On average, a blockchain engineer can earn $150,000 annually.
 Given the high demand for seasoned professionals, that number is also most likely going to go nowhere but up!

 4 – Software Architect